spatie/laravel-settings/README.md

 }
 ```

-The package will automatically find the cast and will use it to transform types between the settings DTO and repository.
+The package will automatically find the cast and will use it to transform types between the settings class and repository.

 #### Typing properties